GLB vs STL vs OBJ vs 3MF: Which 3D Format to Use

 Does the OBJ export include textures?

-No. The OBJ download carries the mesh geometry, while textures remain in the GLB export.
-If you are editing in Blender and want the textures too, import the GLB instead or alongside.
+No. The OBJ download holds the mesh geometry.
+The textures stay in the GLB export.
+To edit in Blender with the textures, import the GLB file too.

 Can I convert between formats after generating?